lsst-dm/ProdStat/README.rst

 """"""""""
   template : `str`
-    Template file with place holders for start/end dataset/visit/tracts (optional .yaml suffix here will be added) band : `str`
+    Template file with place holders for start/end dataset/visit/tracts If these variables are present in a template file:
+    GNUM (group number 1--N for splitting a set of visits/tracts), LOWEXP (first exposure or tract number in a range) HIGHEXP (last exposure or tract number in a range) They will be substituted for with the values drawn from the explist/tractlist file (an optional .yaml suffix here will be added to each generated bps submit yaml in the group)

+  band : `str`
-        Which band to restrict to (or 'all' for no restriction, matches BAND in template if not 'all') groupsize : `int`
+        Which band to restrict to (or 'all' for no restriction, matches BAND in template if not 'all').
+Currently all is always used instead of separating by band groupsize : `int`
       How many visits (later tracts) per group (i.e. 500)
   skipgroups: `int`